 “The Modernization of Western Sleep: Or, Does Insomnia Have a History?,” Past & Present, 226 (February 2015), 149-192

 “La casa de un hombre es su castillo: fortificaciones domésticas,” Bitácora Arquitectura, 27 (August 2014), 120-128.

 With John Shneerson, M.D., “Nineteenth-Century Sleep Violence Cases,” Sleep Medicine Clinics, 6 (December 2011), 483-491.

 "Sleep We Have Lost: Pre-industrial Slumber in the British Isles," American Historical Review, 105 (April 2001), 343-387

-Besides his scholarly publications, Prof. Ekirch’s writing has appeared in the New York Times, Harper’s Magazine, the International Herald Tribune, and the Richmond Times-Dispatch.
+Besides his scholarly publications, Prof. Ekirch’s writing has appeared in the New York Times, Guardian, Harper’s Magazine, Smithsonian Magazine, Huffington Post, the International Herald Tribune, and the Richmond Times-Dispatch.
 He is a frequent book reviewer for the Wall Street Journal and has been interviewed on the BBC, CBC, “Morning Edition,” “Talk of the Nation,” “On Point,” “Weekend Edition,” and “Saturday Afternoon at the Opera,” as well as on “Book TV,” “The History Channel,” PBS’s “Points of View,” Canadian Public Television, and the BBC's "One Show."
+Invited to give a lecture on the “Anthropology of Sleep,” he is a current participant in Oxford University’s online MSc program in sleep medicine.
 For more information, visit Professor Ekirch's professional website.